iambrainstorming/iambrainstorming.github.io/src/chapters/how-avrit-learning-solves-our-education-puzzle.md

 >
 > Quality education is no more a scarce resource and is scalable, so reservation is unnecessary, students are evaluated by evidence of learning, which also makes grades unnecessary.
 >
-> It's all [open-source,](https://github.com/amiyatulu/avrit_ui) and as it's on the blockchain, it's not owned by anybody, so no predatory practices by some private ed-tech company.
+> It's all [open-source](https://github.com/amiyatulu/avrit_ui) and as it's on the blockchain, it's not owned by anybody, so no predatory practices by some private ed-tech company.
+Currently, governance system is [build here](https://github.com/reaudito-org/shivarthu).
 >
 > The only problem we need the execution, where govts, NGOs and edupreneurs can come together for building learning hubs.